youranye/RPG-Game-Void-Quest/resources/GrimGardsLair.md

 # Entrance2

-After beating the Walker your realize it is probably to dangerous to go back and enter the Cave.
+After beating the Walker your realize it is probably to dangerous to go back and you decide enter the Cave.

 ## Options
  - Go into the Cave -> #Room1